Ed-Fi-Exchange-OSS/Meadowlark/docs/design/offline-cascading-deletes/README.md

 ## Online and Offline Transactions for Cascading

 All of the changes shown above can be accomplished in a single transaction scope.
-However, we need to strike a balance between the needs of referential integrity and the needs for access to the records.
+However, we need to strike a balance between the need for referential integrity and the need for availability.
+In other words, if there are 1000 documents that reference a changed one, we don't want to (a) lock those 1000 records while waiting to process them all, and (b) prevent the API from responding to the client (and then handling the next incoming request).
 This can be accomplished through a combination of _online_ and _offline_ processing:

-1. Online: update the main document's properties and all reference values.
+1. Online: update the main document's properties and all _reference_ values.
 2. Offline: update the affected documents' properties.

 The offline process can be handled through a work queue and an external handler,